kyro46/ILIAS_4.3_JSME_Question/README.md

 Install the plugin (e.g. with the provided .ZIP) to
 * Customizing/global/plugins/Modules/TestQuestionPool/Questions

-and activate it in the ILIAS-Admin-GUI.
-Activate manual scoring for this type.
+and activate it in the ILIAS-Admin-GUI

-Automatic scoring with comparison of SMILE-Code may be possible in later versions.
+Automatic scoring with comparison of SMILE-Code IS implemented, but (due to SMILES-Notation) not valid for molecules with stereo features.
+Please be cautious.
+Activate manual scoring for better control.

+If you used the plugin version<1.1.3 you have to save the questions again in order to enable automatic scoring (SMILES for comparison has to be stored).

 ### Credits ###
 * Developing plugin for ILIAS 4.3 by Yves Annanias, University Halle 2014